 The Karlsruhe pilot is embedded in the context of the German energy transition with special focus on the use of distributed renewable energy sources and on the concept of ‘prosumer’ (merging of the roles producer and consumer in the energy system), focusing the increase of citizens’ participation in local infrastructure building and energy awareness.
-Thereby the role of citizens empowerment in the decision making process towards renewable energy development, rational energy production, use and storage will be at the core of the pilot.
+Thereby, the role of citizens empowerment in the decision making process towards renewable energy development, rational energy production, use and storage was at the core of the pilot.
 This covers e.g. the combination of the design of a specific charging infrastructure with the use of renewable generated electricity for eBikes in the urban area.
-Pursuing the pilot’s goal of implementing and evaluating participatory methods in urban innovation processes, two different participatory methods will be used in order to actively involve citizens in the discussion process: Public Participation Geo Information System (PPGIS) and Future Workshop.
+Pursuing the pilot’s goal of implementing and evaluating participatory methods in urban innovation processes, two different participatory methods were used in order to actively involve citizens in the discussion process: Public Participation Geo Information System (PPGIS) and Future Workshop.

 MAIN STAKEHOLDERS INVOLVED